aapokojo/productprimer/FINAL_DEPLOYMENT_STATUS.md

 **Date**: May 28, 2025
 **Status**: 🟢 **DEPLOYMENT READY**
-**Last Commit**: `3570fd88` - Security fix: Replace exposed Contentful API credentials with placeholders
+**Last Commit**: `02558084` - Restructure to flexible page architecture: Remove dedicated page files

-⚠️ **SECURITY NOTE**: New API key generated and updated in local development.
-When deploying to production, ensure Vercel environment variables are updated with the new secure credentials.
+✅ **FLEXIBLE ARCHITECTURE**: Pages now dynamically generated from Contentful content without dedicated route files.
+New pages can be added in Contentful and will automatically appear in the site.

 ---